 Hyrcania is situated between the Caspian Sea - which was called Hyrcanian Ocean in Antiquity - in the north and the Elburz mountains in the south and west.
 The country has a tropical climate and is very fertile; the Persians considered it one of "the good lands and countries" which their supreme god Ahuramazda had created personally (text).
 To the northeast, Hyrcania is open to the Central-Asian steppe, where nomads have been living for centuries; on several occasions, they invaded the country.

-Hyrcania became part of the Achaemenid empire during the reign of king Cyrus the Great (559-530) or Cambyses (530-522).
+Hyrcania became part of the Achaemenid Empire during the reign of king Cyrus the Great (r.559-530) or Cambyses (r.530-522).
 The satrap's capital was called Zadracarta, and was possibly identical to modern Sari.
 There is no report about the conquest of Hyrcania, but from the Behistun inscription we know that it was Persian by 522.
 The story is as follows:

 After the death of Cambyses, the Magian usurper Gaumâta, who did not belong to the Achaemenid dynasty, usurped the throne.
 The adherents of the Persian royal house, however, helped Darius to become king; he killed the usurper on 29 September 522.
 Almost immediately, the subjects of the empire revolted.
 When Darius was suppressing these rebellions and stayed in Babylon, the Median leader Phraortes made his bid for power (December 522).
 His revolt soon spread to Armenia, Assyria, Parthia and Hyrcania.

 To the Parthians - the new name of the Parni - Hyrcania was an important part of the empire, situated between their Parthian territories and their homeland on the steppe.
 It is certain that the Parthian kings used a Hyrcanian town as their summer residence.
-They were also responsible for the "wall of Alexander", which is 180 km long and has forty castles.
 Nonetheless, it was not an uncontested part of their empire; for example, it is known to have revolted in 58 CE.